Raj Arjun

-Raj Arjun is an Indian actor who mainly works in Hindi cinema.
+Raj Arjun (born 8 February 1972) is an Indian actor who mainly works in Hindi cinema.
 He has also worked in Tamil, Malayalam and Telugu cinema.
 He is the recipient of Zee Cine Awards for Best Actor In A Negative Role and Indian Television Academy Awards for Best Actor.

 Early and personal life

-Raj Arjun was born on 8 February in Bhopal, Madhya Pradesh.
+Raj Arjun was born on 8 February in Bhopal, Madhya Pradesh in a Sindhi family.
 He was associated with theatre in Bhopal for multiple years.
 He is married to Sanya.
 His daughter Sara Arjun is also an actress.

 Career

-Arjun made his debut in Hindi Film Industry with the film Black Friday.
-He got recognition in the industry with the film Secret Superstar.
+Arjun made his debut in Hindi film industry with the film Black Friday.
+He got recognition in the industry through the film Secret Superstar.
+He made his debut in Tamil film industry with the film Thaandavam.
 He has also acted in films like Thalaivii and Love Hostel.

-He made his debut in Tamil Film Industry with the film Thaandavam.

-He made his debut in Telugu Film Industry with the film Dear Comrade.
+He made his debut in Telugu film industry with the film Dear Comrade.